ella-2002e/MA-SurvivalAnalysis-Project/README_upd.md

 ## Overview

-The **Survival Analysis** package is a Python toolkit for analyzing and predicting customer churn using survival analysis techniques.
+The **Survival Analysis** package is a Python toolkit for analyzing and predicting customer churn and lifetime value using survival analysis techniques.
 This package encompasses several modules that cover database schema creation, SQL interactions, predictive modeling, and utility functions for data preprocessing.

 ## Installation